najienka/lightblocks-staking/README.md

 ```

-Add `solc = "0.8.20"` in the `foundry.toml` file to force Foundry to use the required Solidity compiler version `0.8.20`.
+Note: add a new line with `solc = "0.8.20"` in the `foundry.toml` file to force Foundry to use the required Solidity compiler version `0.8.20`.

 ### Features